 Mitigate the risk of cross-contamination

-The importance of adequately cleaning outlets whilst ensuring that assets are not misused (WHB are to be used for hand washing only) are key considerations in HTM 04-01, whereby guidance in this regard is given specifically to mitigate the risk of augmented care patients acquiring Pseudomonas aeruginosa infections.
+The importance of adequately cleaning outlets whilst ensuring that assets are not misused (WHB are to be used for hand washing only) is a key consideration in HTM 04-01, whereby guidance in this regard is given specifically to mitigate the risk of augmented care patients acquiring Pseudomonas aeruginosa infections.

-Moreover, the focus of HTM0401 guidance is not only to ensure that assets are suitably cleaned but to also mitigate the risk of cross-contamination of assets (WHB & taps) with waterborne bacteria such as Pseudomonas aeruginosa.
-With this in mind it’s noteworthy that whilst it’s accepted that tap and shower outlets may be a reservoir for contamination for bacteria such as Pseudomonas aeruginosa, one must also consider that Pseudomonas bacteria are ubiquitous.
-Therefore, just because an outlet becomes colonised with these bacteria the associated water system doesn’t always represent the cause of the problem especially when non-conformances have been observed from either a cleaning or use (misuse) perspective.
+Moreover, the focus of HTM-0401 guidance is not only to ensure that assets are suitably cleaned, but to also mitigate the risk of cross-contamination of assets (WHB & taps) with waterborne bacteria such as Pseudomonas aeruginosa.
+With this in mind, it’s noteworthy that whilst it’s accepted that tap and shower outlets may be a reservoir for contamination for bacteria such as Pseudomonas aeruginosa, one must also consider that Pseudomonas bacteria are ubiquitous.
+Therefore, just because an outlet becomes colonised with these bacteria the associated water system doesn’t always represent the underlying cause of the problem, especially when non-conformances have been observed from either a cleaning or use (misuse) perspective.

 In addition, these groups also welcome professional support from Authorising Engineers (Water) – to provide further advice and support with shaping Water Safety Plans and policies - to help ensure that all appropriate operational and managerial water safety concerns have been considered and that the organisation understands its health and safety obligations (in this regard) and how to comply with them.

 For more information about the Water Hygiene Centre and our independent advisory services click here.